Rockies vs. Orioles Player Props Betting Odds

-Player prop bet options for Adley Rutschman, Ryan McMahon and others are available when the Baltimore Orioles host the Colorado Rockies at Oriole Park at Camden Yards on Friday (first pitch at 7:05 PM ET).
+You can see player prop bet odds for Adley Rutschman, Ryan McMahon and others on the Baltimore Orioles and Colorado Rockies heading into their matchup at 7:05 PM ET on Saturday at Oriole Park at Camden Yards.

 Bet on this matchup or its props with BetMGM!